railwayapp/docs/src/docs/guides/postgresql.md

 - **Standalone Instance** - a single Postgres database server that is easy to manage; ideal for development environments, smaller projects, or services which are less sensitive to disruption.

 - **High Availability (HA) Cluster** - intended for production workloads where uptime is critical.
-It consists of three Postgres nodes in replication mode complemented by a [Pgpool-II](https://www.pgpool.net/mediawiki/index.php/Main_Page) proxy service.
+It consists of three Postgres nodes in replication mode managed by [Repmgr](https://www.repmgr.org/docs/current/getting-started.html), complemented by a [Pgpool-II](https://www.pgpool.net/mediawiki/index.php/Main_Page) proxy service.

 ## Standalone PostgreSQL